rjamag/coding-challenge/README.md

 # Coding Challenge

-This is coding challenge based on the React & Appolo Tutorial.
+This is a React coding challenge based on the React & Apollo Tutorial.

-Front-End: React and Appolo.
+- Front-End: React and Apollo
-Back-End: Node.js, Express and GraphQL - Prisma.
+- Back-End: Node.js, Express and GraphQL - Prisma
-Tests: Jest, Enzyme and Wallaby.
+- Tests: Jest, Enzyme and Wallaby

 # React & Apollo Tutorial